Ahousaht Residential School Timeline

 Dorms in the attic are almost ready for occupation.

-Principal Millar has a stroke; Rev. Burton fills in until a replacement can be found.
+Principal Millar has a stroke; Reverend Burton fills in until a replacement can be found.

 Principal J.W.
-Woods reports alarming levels of illness and mortality among the students.
+Woods reports alarming levels of illness and mortality among the children.

 A series of improvements are made: a coal-powered hot water heating system; plumbing and toilets; new kitchen and girls’ playground, and enlargements to the dining room, girls’ dorm and classroom.